Roald Dahl Day – try these splendiferous activity ideas for 2023

 Gobblefunk your vocabulary

 Don’t forget to gobblefunk some words, just like Roald Dahl himself (especially with his beloved character, the BFG).
-I don’t mean to leave you feeling biffsquiggled, but Roald Dahl infamously coined over 500 words across his books and many of them are dropped into this article.
+I don’t mean to leave you feeling biffsquiggled, but Roald Dahl infamously coined over 500 words across his books.

 Some of those words may be totally flushbunking (and make no sense whatsoever) but a great place to start is sharing some of Roald Dahl’s words, undefined, and challenging pupils to define them!